 - The type and severity of injuries involved

 - The level of suffering, pain and mental anguish

 - The total earnings lost in the past, currently and in the future as a direct result of the injuries

 - The length of time the victim is unable to perform their regular duties

 - The amount of past, current, and future medical bills

 Hiring an Attorney to Represent You in a Case Against a Supermarket

-Obviously, the first step in resolving a slip and fall (see here for slip and fall accident FAQ's) accident is to immediately seek all necessary medical attention.
+The first step in resolving a slip and fall (see here for slip and fall accident FAQ's) accident is to seek all necessary medical attention immediately.
 Restoring your health is of the utmost importance.
-It is essential to ensure that the accident is reported and that you receive a copy of all reports when possible.
-In addition, make sure all evidence is preserved including taking photographs of the area where the accident occurred.
+It is essential to ensure that the injurious event is reported and that you receive a copy of all reports when possible.
+Also, make sure all evidence is preserved including taking photographs of the area where the accident occurred.

 Next, avoid making any comment concerning the accident once the report has been documented.
 Finally, it is essential to hire an attorney who specializes in supermarket accidents to ensure that your legal rights are protected.